(Updated: August 26, 2017)

 Then, these data go to the ISP collector machine (S2), which sets up a connection, through an encrypted tunnel over a regular internet link, to a government collector machine (T1), which receives the data from one or more S2 machines.

-The T1 devices are managed by the Unit Lawful Interceptions (ULI) in Driebergen and from there, the intercepted data are distributed to computers (T2) at the tapping rooms (tapkamers) of the police districts.
-Here, they are stored and decrypted so the intercepted communications become available in plain text.
+The T1 devices are managed by the central interception unit in Driebergen and from there, the intercepted data are distributed to computers (T2) at the tapping rooms (tapkamers, nowadays: BOB-kamers) of the police districts.
+There, they are stored and decrypted so the intercepted communications become available in plain text.

 Intercepting hosting providers